 We’re huge fans of the Furminator Curry Comb.
 This palm-held, rubber-tined curry comb is also a great choice for a young puppy who is just getting used to being brushed and groomed.

 The brush is curved to fit into your palm.

 The Bodhi Dog Grooming Pet Shampoo Brush gets some great reviews.
 This is another excellent choice for puppy’s first grooming and bathing experiences.

 This brush can work well during and after baths.

 Additional Labrador Grooming Tools

 In addition to picking out the best brush for Labs, you may also want to invest in a steel round-tipped grooming comb and a good detangling spray.

 A grooming comb can give you greater control over difficult mats and tangles, especially in smaller areas like muzzle and ears.

-Furminator Finishing Dog Comb.
+The Furminator Finishing Dog Comb is a powerhouse.
 You will want to get the Large size comb for Labs.